 Grace told the detectives she’d received a letter from Lucina Broadwell mailed on the day of her murder.
 She said she’d been going to the Parker house with George.
 He told her he planned to buy a new Buick and he wanted her to go to California with him.
 But she had decided George was full of hot air, that he was no good and she wasn’t going to see him again.
 She would go to the Parker House that night, ditch George and tell Mrs. Parker what she thought of her.

 When Grace finished telling her story, Wood then arranged for one of his female operatives to accompany her to Lebanon, N.H.
-Grace wouldn’t go to Vermont, because she was wanted by Vermont police, but Lebanon was close enough.
+Grace wouldn’t go to Vermont, because she was wanted by Vermont police.
+Lebanon, though, was close enough.

 Cracking the Lucina Broadwell Case